Thinking about studying in the US can be overwhelming because there are so many options.

-Thirty-three per cent of the 11,000 students are international, hailing from 154 different countries around the world.
+Thirty-three per cent of the 11,000 students are international, hailing from 154 countries.

-Harvard University is probably the best-known university in the world, coming top in the reputation rankings most years.
+Harvard University is probably the best-known university in the world, topping the Times Higher Education reputation rankings most years.

-It was founded in 1636, and is the oldest higher education institution in the US.
+Founded in 1636, it is the oldest higher education institution in the US.

-There are currently 20,152 students enrolled, a quarter of whom are international.
+Approximately 20,000 students are enrolled, a quarter of whom are international.
 Although the cost of tuition is expensive, Harvard’s financial endowment allows for plenty of financial aid for students.

-Among many famous alumni, Harvard can count eight US presidents, about 150 Nobel laureates, 13 Turing Award winners and 62 living billionaires.
+Among many famous alumni, Harvard can count eight US presidents, 157 Nobel laureates, 14 Turing Award winners and 62 living billionaires.

-Unlike some other universities at the top of the list, Harvard is at least equally as reputed for arts and humanities as it is for science and technology, if not more so.
-In the 2016 arts and humanities ranking, Harvard takes the second position, and secures top 10 positions for physical sciences, social sciences and engineering and technology.
+Unlike some other universities at the top of the list, Harvard is at least equally reputed for arts and humanities as it is for science and technology, if not more so.

 Like Harvard, Princeton is a prestigious Ivy League university with a history stretching back more than 200 years.

-There are fewer than 8,000 students enrolled at Princeton, and just over a quarter are international.
+Fewer than 8,000 students are enrolled at Princeton, and just over a quarter are international.

 Princeton’s campuses, in New Jersey, are located about an hour away from both New York City and Philadelphia.

-Degree courses have strictly specified requirements.
+Degree courses have strict requirements.
 All students are required to do independent research as part of their degrees, and some must take a foreign language course.

-Renowned Princeton alumni include US presidents, astronauts, businessmen, Olympians and numerous award-winners.
+Renowned Princeton alumni include US presidents, astronauts, businesspeople and Olympians.
 Physicist Richard Feynman attended as a graduate student, as did mathematicians John Nash and Alan Turing.

 Compare top Canadian universities